-This step outlines recommendations for the prevention and early detection of endometrial cancer.
+This step outlines recommendations for the prevention and early detection of head and neck cancer.

 Evidence shows that not smoking, avoiding or limiting alcohol intake, eating a healthy diet, maintaining a healthy body weight, being physically active, being sun smart and avoiding exposure to oncoviruses or carcinogens may help reduce cancer risk (Cancer Council Australia 2018).